andrewsm240/goes-data/README.md

 # Plugin for GOES 16/17

-This is a simple plugin which downloads GOES 16/17 ABI Level-1b products from Amazon S3.
+This is a simple plugin which downloads GOES 16 or GOES 17 ABI Level-1b products from Amazon S3.

 ## Overview